yrgoldteeth/yrgoldteeth.github.io/_posts/2011-12-17-motherboard.vice.com-from-pinboard.markdown

 ---
-layout: post
+layout: linkpost
 title: Dear Congress, It’s No Longer OK To Not Know How The Internet Works
-pinboard: true
 cite_url: http://motherboard.vice.com/2011/12/16/dear-congress-it-s-no-longer-ok-to-not-know-how-the-internet-works
-author: Joshua Kopstein
+cite_author: Joshua Kopstein
 ---
 So it was as proponents of the Hollywood-funded bill curmudgeonly shot down all but two amendments proposed by its opponents, who fought to dramatically alter the document to preserve security and free speech on the net.
 But the chilling takeaway of this whole debacle was the irrefutable air of anti-intellectualism; that inescapable absurdity that we have members of Congress voting on a technical bill who do not posses any technical knowledge on the subject and do not find it imperative to recognize those who do.